woctezuma/geforce-leak/README.md

 ## References

 - A [Medium post by the original leaker][medium-post] revealing the method,
-- A [tweet by the original leaker], which advertises the blog post above,
+- A [tweet by the original leaker][tweet-leaker], which advertises the blog post above,
 - A [tweet by the creator of SteamDB][tweet-steamdb], which helps spread the information.

 <!-- Definitions -->